lucas-mancini/calorie-tally/README.md

 # Calorie Tally

 Sample calorie counter app, Node.js backend and Single Page Application frontend using Bootstrap and Knockout.
+The application was developed for learning purposes and to show how to use MongoDB in a Node.js backend, via Mongoose, and how to design a clear and predictable RESTful API.

 [ADD SCREENSHOT]